TGF-B/scRNA-Analysis/README.md

 ***Updating:***
-A python version from fastq to scVelo was pushed.(12.30.2024)
+A python version from fastq to scVelo was pushed.(12.30.2024) With automation by GPT and powerful third-party proceeding, single cell analysis from fastq to cell annotation was much easier.
+The average time cost was reduced from 2 months to 1 day...
 ![image](https://github.com/TGF-B/scRNA-Analysis/blob/main/RNA%20volocity.png)
 FIgure 3.
 RNA volocity prediction based on spliced/unspliced genes.